New South Wales

 VSI 49 requires the following:

 NOTE: VSI 49 has not been updated since 2007 and includes out-of-date information.
-MACA has requested that VSI 49 be reviewed.
-MACA has been advised by Transport for NSW that VSI 49 is being updated.
+MACA continues to request that VSI 49 be reviewed.

 For more information refer to MACA's buckle cover model policy.

-MACA recommends an Advice to Parent form be carried in each vehicle the child travels in.
-In some states and territories, this is a legal requirement.
+MACA recommends an Advice to Parent/Client form be carried in each vehicle the person travels in.

 The MACA Guide, provided free to participants of our online training course, includes detailed information to assist prescribers in completing the form.

-Disclaimer: The Advice to Parent form is only for use by MACA trained professionals.
-MACA bears no responsibility for unauthorised use of this form.
+Disclaimer: The Advice to Parent/Client forms are only for use by MACA trained professionals.
+MACA bears no responsibility for unauthorised use of these forms.

 FAQs